A free, opensource, multiplatform, universal viewer, annotator and toolbox intended for, but not limited to, timeseries storage files

 Disclaimer:

-Despite this software is intend to be usefull, there is no warranty, use this software at your own risk!
+Despite this software is intended to be useful, there is no warranty, use this software at your own risk!

 EDFbrowser may NOT be used in safety-critical applications, such as life-support medical systems.

 The author is NOT responsible for any consequences.
-For research and educational purpose only.
+For research and educational purposes only.

 Arch Linux users can install from the user repository: https://aur.archlinux.org/packages/edfbrowser/

-Unfortunately, the versions offered from Ubuntu (and Debian) are rather old and I don't recommend them.
+Debian and derivatives (Ubuntu, Mint) users can install EDFbrowser using apt-get but the versions offered are rather old and I don't recommend them.

 Compile from source instead as described below, it's very easy.